Entering the Swiss market for cocoa

 - Find out which standards or certifications are preferred by potential buyers in your target segment.
 Buyers may have preferences for a certain food safety management system or sustainability label depending on their end clients and/or distribution channels.

-- See our study on certified cocoa for more information about the demand on the European market, trends and specific trade channels.
+- See our study on certified cocoa for more information about the demand for sustainable cocoa on the European market, trends and specific trade channels.